OctopusDeploy/docs/docs/deployments/aws/ecs/index.md

 ---
 title: Deploy Amazon ECS Service
-description: Deploy a service to an Amazon ECS Cluster.
+description: Deploy a service to an Amazon ECS cluster.
 ---

 Octopus supports deployments to ECS clusters through the `Deploy Amazon ECS Service` step.
 This step provides an opinionated deployment workflow that combines a Fargate task definition and service into a single step.